-• You must take 3 regular exams and a final exam at a Lone Star College Testing Center or at a Testing Center approved by me.
+- You must take 3 regular exams and a final exam at a Lone Star College Testing Center or at a Testing Center approved by me.
 All exams are paper-and-pencil and are proctored.
 You must show all work on the written part of the exam.
-You are allowed to use a non-graphing, scientific calculator on the exams, you can use your own calculator or you can check out a calculator from the test proctor if you take your exam at a LSC testing center.
+You are allowed to use a non-graphing, scientific calculator on the exams, you can use your own calculator or you can check out a calculator from the test proctor if you take your exam at a LSC testing center. - No make-up exams will be given under any circumstances.
+You must take the exams during the exam periods specified in the course calendar.
+The exam periods, as listed also in the calendar, are - Test 1 Covers covers the topics from the beginning up to Miscellaneous Equations.
+The last day to take Test 1 is Saturday, February 16th, 2019 at a LSC testing center.